mvolkmann/blog/src/swift/SwiftCharts.md

                 // Handle tap gestures.
                 .onTapGesture { value in
                     let x = value.x - areaX

+                    // The ChartProxy "position" method translates a
+                    // data value to a coordinate value within the chart.
+                    // The ChartProxy "value" method translates a
-                    if let category: String = proxy.value(atX: x) {
+                    // coordinate value within the chart to a data value. if let category: String = proxy.value(atX: x) {
                         let data = categoryToDataMap[category]
                         print("got tap on", data)